Tips for Happier Camping

 We pedaled hard to reach it before the day’s end, only to discover it had been moth-balled and now resembled a Scooby Doo ghost town version of its former self.
 There were tears and tantrums as hopes of a good time rolled down disappointed cheeks.
 Luckily the guidebook listed other camping options in town.
 Unluckily they were in the grounds of a spooky, abandoned sanitorium.
 Still, at least it was open.

-5. Camping with the hoons
+5. Camping with the hooligans

-Watch out for doughnuts
+Watch out for skidding

 Some places go to sleep at night.
 Others come alive.
 As we picnicked just off the Spanish coast road in the late afternoon sun, looking out over the Bay of Biscay, we had no idea the quiet spot we were eyeing up for camping was also perfect for practicing wheel spins.
 All afternoon we’d only been visited by two pensioners, who got out of their car, sat on the bench for 10 minutes to take in the view then headed home.
 The road was minor and very quiet.
 The car park large but empty.
 Mundaka, the nearest town five miles or more away.
 But of course we only saw the day shift.

 The night shift arrived long after we’d pitched the tent and gone to bed.
 The first we noticed was headlights playing on the tent.
 Then came the engines and the pumping music.
 Then the wheel spins.
-Round and round and round they went, spinning doughnuts.
+Round and round and round they went.
 The kind of thing a large, gravel strewn empty car park far from town is perfect for.
 Who knew?
 Most of the locals probably.
 And now us.

 In the morning the signs were more obvious; the beer cans and bottles around the litter bin, the scorched firepit and cigarette butts, the doughnuts carved in the gravel.
 We know to look in advance for those now!